-&lt;sup>8 Hansard, Parl.
+&lt;sup>1 Hansard, Parl.
 Deb.
-N.S. vol. v. p.
-1493.
-It was this society that prosecuted Humphrey Boyle, on the first occasion of Denman's presiding as Common Serjeant-a circumstance to which he refers in his personal narrative.
+N. S. vol. v. p.
+1109.

-Queens of England, had been at the funeral of her late majesty Queen Caroline unnecessarily and indecorously violated.'
+In the following session, on March 6, 1822, Mr. Bennett brought before the House the scandalous scenes connected with the Queen's funeral, in a motion affirming "that the respect and solemnity which, by ancient custom, had been observed at the funerals of the Queens of England, had been at the funeral of her late majesty Queen Caroline unnecessarily and indecorously violated."
 This was an occasion which, it might have been supposed, would have called Denman's powers as an orator into full exertion.
 It was not so.
-His speech was short and singularly deficient in the vigour and the pathos that he frequently displayed on matters far less interesting.
-The only passage that produced any effect on the House was that in which, adverting to the alteration in the line of procession, he observed:
+His speech was short and singularly deficient in the vigor and the pathos that he frequently displayed on matters far less interesting. only passage that produced any effect on the House was that in which, adverting to the alteration in the line of procession, he observed:

-It was true Her Majesty directed that her funeral should be conducted with as little pomp as possible, but could she be supposed by that clause in her will to decline that spontaneous homage of the heart which the inhabitants of London were prepared to pay her remains on the direct road through the City.
+"It was true Her Majesty directed that her funeral should be conducted with as little pomp as possible, but could she be supposed by that clause in her will to decline that spontaneous homage of the heart which the inhabitants of London were prepared to pay her remains on the direct road through the City?
 The assembled people on this occasion could not be called a mob; they were composed of the respectable portion of society among the middle and lower classes.
-Why refuse them the gratification of their wish to see the funeral procession of her whom, when alive, they respected and honoured.
-The act was ill-judged and cruel.
+Why refuse them the gratification of their wish to see the funeral procession of her whom, when alive, they respected and honored.
+The act was ill-judged and cruel."2

-On April 25, Lord John Russell made his celebrated motion 'that the present state of the Representation of the People requires the most serious consideration of the House,' a motion which he introduced in an able and elaborate speech, which conclusively fixed his reputation as a rising statesman.
+On April 25, Lord John Russell made his celebrated motion "that the present state of the Representation of the People requires the most serious consideration of the House," a motion which he introduced in an able and elaborate speech, which conclusively fixed his reputation as a rising statesman.